craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 - Lunna is a little distant, but is more than willing to speak up for others.
 - Lunna is nihilistic in regards to her own life if not outright suicidal.
+- Lunna is very headstrong in her own beliefs, and will attempt to show others the Way.

 ### Background
 #### Early Life